General information about the ANZCTR and other trial registries

 What does retrospective registration mean?

-Retrospective registration means that the trial was registered after the first participant was enrolled.
+Retrospective registration means your trial was registered after the first participant was enrolled.

 TOP